kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The truest wisdom is a resolute determination. - Napoleon
+    ## We must not say every mistake is a foolish one. - Cicero